bartificer/programming-by-stealth/docs/pbs67.md

-# PBS 67 of X — Introducing Bootstrap Dropdowns
+# PBS 67 of X — Introducing Bootstrap Drop-downs

-In this instalment we’ll start a two-part look at the Bootstrap Dropdown component.
-This component can be used to add pretty dropdown menus to both web app UIs and website navigation bars.
-In this instalment we’ll look at the first of those uses, and then in the next instalment we’ll look at navigation bars in general, which we’ve not seen before, and then Dropdowns within navigation bars.
+In this instalment we’ll start a two-part look at the Bootstrap Drop-down component.
+This component can be used to add pretty drop-down menus to both web app UIs and website navigation bars.
+In this instalment we’ll look at the first of those uses, and then in the next instalment we’ll look at navigation bars in general, which we’ve not seen before, and then Drop-downs within navigation bars.

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/12/pbs67.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs67.zip).

-# Matching Podcast Episode 573
+## Matching Podcast Episode 573

 Listen along to this instalment on [episode 573 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/12/ccatp-573/)